malcolmkiano/exp/README.md

 ```
 <br>

 This will scaffold an Express app for you.
-If you would like a template with [Knex](http://knexjs.org/), use the `-k` flag:
+If you would like a template with [Knex](http://knexjs.org/), use the `-k` option:
 ```bash
 exp -k your-project-name
 ```